nolus-protocol/nolus-core/doc/adr/20221014-genesis-contracts-loading.md

 ## Context and Problem Statement

+### Context
+In the genesis you can set global settings in the wasm module for who can upload and instantiate contracts.
+The options that we have for access are:
+`Everybody`, `Nobody`, `OnlyAddress` (current wasmd version 0.27.0).
+If we upgrade the wasmd version, there will be also one more option - `OnlyAddresses`.
+We can also set scoped permission for each instance that we make.
+This could conflict with the global settings, for example, if we have a contract instance with instantiation permissions set to X address, and in the global scope we have set instantiation to `OnlyAddress` with address Y, there will be conflict.
+Each smart contract has an optional admin role.
+If a contract instance has an admin(address) set, then this admin could interact with the contract directly(for example invoking migrate-contract) rather than with gov proposals.
+There is a `owner/privileged` contracts user that is only authorized to perform some administrative tasks, this user is set by the contracts to be the user who instantiated the contracts.

+### Problem statement
 We want to run our chain as a permissioned one.
 We also want to upload and instantiate smart-contracts at the genesis.
 The decision that most suited both of the above requirements was to have the Leaser contract's address as the only permissioned address which can upload and instantiate contracts, where each instance will be without an admin.